Last updated on January 15th, 2023 at 10:36 am

 Crystal clear water and sparkling shores dominate the entire length of the Croatian coastline.

 This, however, is majorly due to the fact that the beaches are almost all made out of rock.
 Pebble beaches are also very common in Croatia, but you’ll be hard-pressed to find a sandy oasis on the Adriatic Coast.
+This makes it incredibly easy to spot any sharks on the beach in Croatia!

 It is not uncommon to see tourists wearing water shoes, but most of the locals are used to the terrain and go barefoot.